 Castor Oil, Rosemary Oil, Lemongrass Oil, Cedar Oil, Peppermint Oil, Citronella Oil, Clove Oil and Geranium make up about 20% of this product

 This product is unregistered with the EPA because the ingredients are considered very safe, making testing unwarranted.
-This oil-based, all-natural spray is a low risk option especially for those sensitive to harsher repellents.
+This oil-based, all-natural product is a low-risk option especially for those sensitive to harsher repellents.

-This is an oil-based product that can be sprayed onto skin or hands and then spread out.
-A little more time-consuming than a quick spray.
+This is an oil-based product that can be applied to skin or hands and then spread out.
+A little more time-consuming.
 The oily composition does leave a slightly greasy feel to skin.

 Not specified but users do not complain of any issues with this running.